It’s half term next week. Don’t panic. Workingmums.co.uk has some ideas for what to do if it has crept up on you unexpectedly.

 1. Fall back on family, if there are any around.
-Make links with distant relatives.
+Make links with distant relatives on Facebook, approach second cousins and remember that it takes a village to bring up a child.
 Everyone counts.
-Mainly, though, it will come down to your partner, if you have one and any other family who live in the vicinity or you could send your kids to further-flung relatives or invite them to stay for the week if necessary.
+In the main, it will probably come down to your partner, if you have one and any other family who live in the vicinity.
 If you can, divvy up half term between a number of family members to spread the load.

 2. If family are not available, network with friends.
 If you haven’t already built up a support network of other parents, particularly working parents who understand the challenges, start doing so as soon as you can, even if you don’t think you have time.
 It could be a life-saver.
 Have all their numbers on speed dial on your phone in case of emergencies.
-If you take a day off you can have their children over and vice versa.
-For the long term – and you may find it difficult to think long term when you are starting out on the school journey – it is a good idea to team up with other parents to cover holidays and emergencies on a regular basis so you don’t have to do the last-minute planning.
+If you take a day off you can have their children over and vice versa – in the land of working parents it is all about returning favours.
+For the long term it is a good idea to team up with other parents to cover holidays and emergencies on a regular basis so you don’t have to do the last-minute planning.

-3. Try to negotiate some homeworking for you and for your partner if you have one.
-That way you can be around to ferry the kids to holiday playschemes, which often end well inside office hours and may well be age particular meaning, if you have more than one child, you have to put them in different playschemes.
+3. If you do a job where it is relevant, try to negotiate some homeworking for you and for your partner if you have one.
+That way you can be around to ferry the kids to holiday playschemes, which often end well inside 9-5 hours and may well be age particular meaning, if you have more than one child, you have to put them in different playschemes.
 You may also be able to tailor your day so you have time to take the kids out in the afternoon before you log on again later in the day.

 4. Check our your local authority to find out about seasonal activities in your area and holiday schemes [this should be on their website under Children and Families].
 Your school may also have details of holiday playschemes run by local leisure centres or your school may host some.
 Organisations like the FA run some schemes.